kubewarden/kubewarden.io/content/blog/2022/11/deprecation-policy.md

 - `kubernetes_version`: The starting version from where to detect deprecated or removed Kubernetes resources.
-- `deny_on_deprecation:` If true, it will deny the operation on the resource (normally its creation).
-If false, it will just log about it.
-Defaults to true.
+- `deny_on_deprecation:` If true, it will deny the operation on a resource that has been deprecated but not yet removed from the Kubernetes version specified by `kubernetes_version`.
+This setting is optional, it is set to `true` by default.

 As an example, `extensions/v1beta1/Ingress` was deprecated in Kubernetes `1.14.0`, and removed in `v1.22.0`.